adobe-fonts/source-serif/README.md

 # Source Serif Pro

 Source Serif Pro is a set of OpenType fonts to complement the [Source Sans Pro](https://github.com/adobe-fonts/source-sans-pro) family.
-In addition to a functional OpenType font, this open source project provides all of the source files that were used to build this OpenType font by using the AFDKO makeotf tool.
+In addition to functional OpenType fonts, this open source repository provides all of the source files that were used to build them using the [Adobe Font Development Kit for OpenType](http://www.adobe.com/devnet/opentype/afdko.html) (AFDKO).

 ## Font installation instructions